 We did our best to prepare for the Victory Parade in the streets of Saint Petersburg.
 We knew there would be a lot of people on the streets; We knew we would have to go from one place to the other in a hurry; We thought we were ready when we left our hotel; but, sometimes, things don’t go as planned.
 And this is exactly what happened on that morning in May.

 But we kept walking with a little bit of hope in our hearts.
 We crossed the Neva river and, at Vasilyevsky Island, we saw our first military march.
 There were soldiers in this greenish uniform marching and a lot of red Soviet flags.
-It was our first sight of the Victory Parade and we were amazed by that.
-But there were so many people in front of us and we knew we were late so we just started walking around and taking pictures of all the people around us.
+It was our first sight of the Victory Parade, and we were amazed by that.
+But there were so many people in front of us, and we knew we were late, so we just started walking around and taking pictures of all the people around us.

 We walked around.
-There were a lot of police officers and we decided to stay in a spot where one street crossed with Nevsky prospect.
+There were a lot of police officers, and we decided to stay in a spot where one street crossed with Nevsky prospect.
 This was the best decision we made while in Russia.

 Marching with the Immortal Regiment

-The idea behind the Immortal Regiment is to honor the memory of the heroes who earned a hard-won victory over Nazi Germany.
+The idea behind the Immortal Regiment is to honour the memory of the heroes who earned a hard-won victory over Nazi Germany.
 The Immortal Regiment is to immortalise family memory.
 The Immortal Regiment brings people together to remember the grandparents and parents that fought from 1941 to 1945.
 There were a lot of people in the streets of Saint Petersburg.

 We have to remember that this city was sieged for 900 days when it was still called Leningrad.
-A lot of people died on these streets and everyone was there to remember and honor them.
+A lot of people died on these streets and everyone was there to remember and honour them.

 By coincidence, we were there as well.
 Let me explain how this happened.